 Only 120,000 red squirrels remain in Scotland, around 75% of the total UK population.
 Scotland is one of the only havens left for red squirrels, with areas in the north still remaining grey-free.
 But greys are on the move!
 We must act now to protect the red squirrels we have left.
 For more information about our project, visit the official project website or report a squirrel sighting.

-The Scottish Wildlife Trust has joined forces with Scottish Natural Heritage, Forestry Commission Scotland and Scottish Land and Estates to undertake the first nationally co-ordinated attempt to stop the decline of red squirrels in Scotland.
+The Scottish Wildlife Trust has joined forces with Scottish Natural Heritage, Forestry Commission Scotland, Scottish Land and Estates and the RSPB to undertake the first nationally co-ordinated attempt to stop the decline of red squirrels in Scotland.

 The project aims to:

 The red squirrel is the UK's only native squirrel species, and was once a common sight across all of mainland Britain.
 Today, red squirrels are sadly absent from most of England and Scotland’s central belt, affected by the spread of the grey squirrel, introduced in the 19th Century.

 The larger grey squirrel is able to out-compete reds for food and habitat, and carries the squirrelpox virus – a virus lethal to reds which does not harm greys.
 Without urgent action, the 120,000 red squirrels that remain in Scotland may disappear within a lifespan.

 The red squirrel needs as much help as possible if it is to survive.
 The Saving Scotland's Red Squirrels project will provide some much needed respite, but we need your help to make a lasting difference to red squirrel numbers.
 Donate now and help save an icon, or join the Scottish Wildlife Trust today.
 You can also report grey and red squirrel sightings.